equinor/eds-powerapps-poc/README.md

 We use an MIT license in the EDS.
 The Bulb Digital template does not have a license, but we’ve clarified with [Michael Wright](https://www.linkedin.com/in/michaelvwright) in Bulb Digital that we can modifiy their template under an MIT license.
 He has [a YouTube video](https://www.youtube.com/watch?v=aRzVPkHkUPg&lc=Ugzomw4tOtIHcHxvroJ4AaABAg.9MfEPRV2VBG9MgzT0ISbtv) where he explains how the template is made and [an earlier video](https://www.youtube.com/watch?v=gnE1PuwUKqs) on how to use it.

 ![image](https://user-images.githubusercontent.com/2081882/116526023-71782180-a8d9-11eb-9f39-51b5f9546034.png)

+## Archived

+This repository was archived 02.12.23 by @hjaf for compliance with Equinor [SCM Policy and the GitHub Organisation](https://developer.equinor.com/governance/scm-policy/#equinor-github-organization)
+The content can be considered as history of [equinor/EDSPowerPlatform](https://github.com/equinor/EDSPowerPlatform), where this work is continued.